updated, 3-2016My Philosophy of Art Education

 So it is with these transformative changes in mind that I share my philosophy of Art Ed.
 I like a rich art program with lots of layers, like a good cake.

-The kids and I have a developed a strong art program with emphasis on:
+The kids and I have a developed a strong art program with an emphasis on:

 -Introduction and re-visiting a wide variety of art materials and techniques.
 Messy and non-messy, short term and long.